etuckerdev/smels-rs/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+See our [Contributing Guide](CONTRIBUTING.md) for details.

 ### Development Setup